 YOKO AND JOHN…CAGE

-Yoko Ono met John Cage early in her career in the 1950s.
+Yoko Ono met John Cage early in her career in the late 1950s.
 They mutually influenced each other’s work.
 In many ways, they were ‘silent’ partners.
+Their commonalities were a great appreciation of Japanese tradition and culture, and strong disregard for the concept of ‘high art’.

-The Avant-garde American composer, a student of Schoenberg, pioneered non-conventional use of musical instruments, theorized about and experimented with silence and the possibilities of sound.
-Cage also influenced the development of Modern Dance.
+American composer John Cage was a student of Schoenberg and Edgard Varèse .
+He pioneered non-conventional use of musical instruments, theorized about and experimented with silence and the possibilities of sound.
+Cage also influenced the development of Modern Dance as collaborator and romantic partner of dancer/choreographer Merce Cunningham.

 John Cage was a colleague of Yoko’s first husband Toshi Ichiyanagi whom she married at age 23 in 1956.
 Toshi was then a student at Juilliard (he is now a well renowned composer in Japan).
 All three attended D.T.
 Suzuki’s Zen Buddhism class at Columbia University.
 Toshi was a student at Cage’s New School course.